kunstmusik/pink/doc/architecture.md

 # Architecture

 The design of Pink is motivated by the concept of being a Minimal Engine.
-It is the goal to have a limited set of primitive constructs that allow for supporting the widest variety of musical use cases.
+It is the goal in Pink's design to have a limited set of primitive constructs that allow for supporting the widest variety of musical use cases.

+## Processing Model

+### Time

+### Synchronization

+### Parallelism

 ## Main Thread

 <img src="architecture.png"/>

-### Time
-### Synchronization
+Pink uses a single-threaded design.
+The main thread in Pink is responsible for running the engine.
+Each time through the loop, the engine has three main tasks: running any events that are scheduled to run at the current engine time, processing the control function graphs, and processing the audio function graph.
+When processing the audio graph, the engine is responsible for taking the returned audio samples and writing that to the soundcard or to disk.

+Additionally, the engine may respond to two messages, one for clearing the engine and one for stopping the engine.

 ## Audio Functions